POETRY FORMS AND TERMINOLOGY

 Sijoforum

-An email forum for posting anything and everything about sijo.
-Open to all.
+Email forum for posting sijo and related discussions.
+Friendly to beginners and open to all.
 Hosted by Larry Gross.

 Tan Renga